Buyers beware… you are the consumer, and you have rights.

 actual cost, of all required fees for advancement, for all belts and levels of

-instruction combined at this studio, in addition to the studios regular
+instruction combined at this studio, in addition to the studio's regular

 instruction fees?"

-evade income tax.
+monthly costs of training.
 Cash (not checks or credit cards) was always demanded, and

 the belt was the student’s only receipt.
 If a written receipt was demanded, it